Here's what it was like on the streets of Portsmouth before the south coast derby

 Officers kept the two groups apart, and there appeared to be no serious push from the larger group of Pompey fans to try and clash with their rivals.

-People living in flats and houses along Goldsmith Avenue were hanging out of windows in their dozens watching the chaotic night unfold.
+People living in flats and houses along Goldsmith Avenue were hanging out of windows in their dozens watching the at times chaotic night unfold.

-Before the away fans arrived the atmosphere at the Shepherd’s Crook was building in anticipation.

-Three generations of Pompey fans were outside the Shepherd’s Crook - the Blues’ pub of choice - ahead of the match.

 None had tickets for the Carabao Cup third round game but were there to enjoy the atmosphere.